Skip to Content

 If you want to hike Algarve, you really can’t miss the epic Seven Hanging Valleys trail!

-If you want to avoid the crowds, I definitely recommend visiting the Algarve in October or March.
+If you want to avoid the crowds, I definitely recommend visiting the Algarve in October or until March.

 Book here the best tours to Benagil Cave